isomerpages/govtech-stp/_start-here/Checklist for Fully Vaccinated Travellers.md

 	<p style="font-size:18px; margin-top: 10px; margin-bottom:0px; line-height:1.35;">Complete your <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card (SGAC)</a> <b>within 3 days before your arrival in Singapore, if you are:</b></p>
 	<ol style="padding-left: 20px; font-size:18px; margin-bottom:0px; list-style-type:lower-latin;">
 	<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:10px; line-height:1.35;"><b>A Singapore Citizen, Permanent Resident or Long Term Pass Holder arriving via air or sea</b> – SGAC is not required for those arriving by land</li>
 		<li style="padding-left: 20px; font-size:18px; margin-top:0px; margin-bottom:10px; line-height:1.35;"><b>A non-resident (i.e. do not hold any Singapore-issued pass, citizenship or permanent residency), or In-Principle Approval Pass Holder entering Singapore</b>.
-This also applies to travellers entering Singapore daily.(e.g. If you are entering Singapore on 1, 2 and 3 March, three separate SGAC submissions must be made).</li>
+This also applies to travellers entering Singapore daily (e.g. If you are entering Singapore on 1, 2 and 3 March, three separate SGAC submissions must be made).</li>
 	</ol>
 <p style=" font-size:18px; margin-top: 20px; margin-bottom:20px; line-height:1.35;">Upon the completion of your SGAC, you will receive an email acknowledgement which you can present for smoother pre-boarding and immigration checks. </p>
 </div>